coschain/cos-android-sdk/README.md

 	Key.publicKeyOf(WIF.toPrivateKey(privateKey)), // public key of new account ""             // json meta
 );
+// add the new account into wallet wallet.addKey(newAccount, privateKey);
 ```

 All supported kinds of transactions are listed in the [OperationProcessor](src/sdk/src/main/java/io/contentos/android/sdk/rpc/Operation.java) interface.